 The Society of Wetland Scientists was formed in 1980 by Richard Macomber, a biologist with the U.S. Army Corps of Engineers Board of Rivers and Harbors.
 From its inception, the SWS has been notable for providing a forum for scientists and managers to meet and work together.
 That same year, the first SWS annual conference was held in Tampa, Fla.

 The first issue of Wetlands, the Society's premier international journal, was published in 1981 as proceedings for the annual meeting.
 Since that time, Wetlands has evolved into a quarterly journal communicating research to an expanding community of international and interdisciplinary wetland professionals.

-Today, SWS has nearly 3,000 members in more than 60 countries.
+Today, SWS has over 3,000 members in more than 60 countries.
 SWS has members in governmental agencies, non-governmental organizations, academia and private consulting.
 However, Society membership is open to anyone with an interest in wetlands.